 The hiring process can be a harrowing experience—both for companies and candidates.
 That’s why it’s mission-critical for teams to get hiring right the first time.
 Part of that means selecting the right interview style, whether that be candidate-driven interviews or company-driven interviews.

-Interviews are a pivotal part of the hiring journey; so much so that 83% of candidates say a negative interview experience can change their perception about a company.
+Interviews are a pivotal part of the hiring journey, so much that 83% of candidates say a negative interview experience can change their perception about a company.
 Likewise, 87% of candidates say a positive interview experience can change their perception on a company they once doubted.